-Sending wrong information at the wrong time to the wrong person is a waste of everyone’s time.
+Sending the wrong information at the wrong time to the wrong person is a waste of everyone’s time.
 Email list segmentation divides email subscribers into smaller lists (aka segments) based on set criteria.
 It allows you to send more relevant content.
-Segmentation is the difference between blasting mass messages to a whole subscribers list versus mailing targeted emails to smaller groups.
-The benefits of segmentation are that messages that are custom-tailored to a customer’s preferences, past activities, location and other variables are much more likely to be attractive to a consumer over a mass mail that makes customers feel like a number on a company’s mailing list.
+Segmentation is the difference between blasting mass messages to a whole subscriber list versus mailing targeted emails to smaller groups.
+The benefits of segmentation are that messages custom-tailored to a customer’s preferences, past activities, location and other variables are much more likely to be attractive to a consumer over a mass mail that makes customers feel like a number on a company’s mailing list.

 With segmentation, better customer engagement means improved deliverability, better email open rates, click-through rates, conversion rates, and increased revenues.